-Domain: E73 Information Object
+Domain: E89 Propositional Object

-Subproperty: E73 Information Object.
-P67 refers to (is referred to by): E1 CRM Entity the sense of "aboutness" used in library science.
+Subproperty: E89 Propositional Object.
+P67 refers to (is referred to by): E1 CRM Entity

-Scope note: This property identifies a E1 CRM Entity that is the subject of an E73 Information Object, in describes the primary subject or subjects of the E73 Information Object.
+Scope note: This property documents that an E89 Propositional Object has as subject an instance of E1 CRM describes the primary subject or subjects of an E89 Propositional Object.